 It is rather obvious that your data-decorated distribution theory is a cartoon.

 (i) There is no such thing as ‘a share of profit in income’ but there is ‘a share of distributed profit in income’.
 Most economists do not realize that profit and distributed profit are fundamentally different economic entities.
 Profit is not a factor income and it cannot be functionally attributed to capital.
 Because of this, the distribution of the period output has nothing to do with any marginal product of labor or capital.
-Because the profit theory is false since Adam Smith distribution theory is fundamentally flawed since more than 200 years (2014b).
+Because the profit theory is false since Adam Smith. distribution theory is fundamentally flawed for more than 200 years (2014b).

 (iii) Keynes, too, messed up the profit theory and he knew it.
 “His Collected Writings show that he wrestled to solve the Profit Puzzle up till the semi-final versions of his GT but in the end he gave up and discarded the draft chapter dealing with it.”
 (Tómasson and Bezemer, 2010, pp. 12-13, 16)

 (iv) This failure kicked off a chain reaction of errors/mistakes because when profit is not correctly defined, income is not correctly defined, and then saving is not correctly defined.
-Therefore, as a collateral damage, all I=S models are junk.
+Therefore, as collateral damage, all I=S models are junk.

 You characterize yourself as utilitarian, so let me sum up thus: the total and marginal scientific utility of your distribution theory is exactly zero.

 Kakarot-Handtke, E. (2014a).
 Mr. Keynes, Prof. Krugman, IS-LM, and the End of Economics as We Know It.
 SSRN Working Paper Series, 2392856: 1–19.
 URL

 Kakarot-Handtke, E. (2014b).
 The Profit Theory is False Since Adam Smith.
 What About the True Distribution Theory?
 SSRN Working Paper Series, 2511741: 1–23.
 URL